pwnlandia/mhn/README.md

 ### Manual Password Reset

-If email based password resets are not working for you.
-Here is another method.
+If email based password resets are not working for you, here is another method.

     $ cd $MHN_HOME
     $ source env/bin/activate